github/opentelemetry-ruby/README.md

 using OpenTelemetry with minimal changes to your application.
 See the [instrumentation README](instrumentation/) for more.

+## Compatibility Shims

+This repository contains a reference implementation of the OpenTelemetry/OpenTracing compatibility shim.
+This allows you to gradually migrate an application (which has been instrumented with OpenTracing) to OpenTelemetry instrumentation in gradual steps.
+The shim implements the OpenTracing API, but delegates all operations to the underlying OpenTelemetry API.

+See the [README](compatibility/opentracing/) for more.

 ## Who's using OpenTelemetry Ruby?

 OpenTelemetry Ruby is in use by a number of companies, including: